How Civil Lawsuits Work: The Trial

 Even if the directed verdict were granted, however, the jury would have to decide the issue of damages.

-The defendant's attorney, Ms. Bright, must discredit the evidence that the plaintiff has presented.
-Ms. Bright has a difficult tactical decision: she may call witnesses as part of the defendant's case, or she may choose not to put additional evidence before the jury.
-An attorney might decide to follow the second course, particularly if the new evidence would simply be a rehash of the plaintiff's evidence.
-Remember, the defendant's attorney has had a chance to cross-examine all of the plaintiff's witnesses.
+The defendant's attorney must discredit the evidence that the plaintiff has presented.
+The defendant's attorney has had a chance to cross-examine all of the plaintiff's witnesses.
 Weaknesses in the plaintiff's case can be shown through cross-examination.

 After all the evidence for both sides has been presented, the judge calls for the closing arguments.
 During this time, each attorney may argue his or her case to the jury.
 A closing argument is quite different from an opening statement.
 In the opening statement, an attorney usually outlines the entire case in a somewhat matter-of-fact manner.
 In closing arguments, attorneys comment directly on the evidence and witnesses.
 They argue the matters they feel have been proven by the evidence.
 They cannot, however, speak of anything that was not presented as evidence during the trial.